 Sustainability Champions are concerned with aligning their investments with a broad range of environmental, social and governance (ESG) issues.
 You may therefore want to consider investments in companies that are contributing broadly to the creation of a more sustainable global economy.

 Why is it important to invest sustainably?

-The United Nations (UN) Sustainable Development Goals Report 2022 warns that the world is facing a confluence of crises that threaten the survival of humanity.
+The United Nations (UN) Sustainable Development Goals Report 2022 warns that the world is facing a confluence of sustainability issues.

-The COVID-19 pandemic has pushed 93 million more people into extreme poverty and has disrupted essential health services, resulting in a drop in immunisation coverage for the first time in a decade and a rise in deaths from tuberculosis and malaria, among many other impacts.
+The COVID-19 pandemic, for example, pushed 93 million more people into extreme poverty and disrupted essential health services, resulting in a drop in immunisation coverage for the first time in a decade and a rise in deaths from tuberculosis and malaria, among many other impacts.
 Prolonged school closures have put 24 million learners – from pre-primary to university levels – at risk of missing out on the opportunity to be educated.

 The UN’s Sustainable Development Goals

 In 2015 the UN adopted the 2030 Agenda for Sustainable Development, a blueprint for delivering peace and prosperity for people and the planet.
 At its heart are 17 Sustainable Development Goals covering the most pressing environmental, social, and governance challenges the world currently faces.